Fajita Seasoning

 I always have a jar of homemade fajita seasoning on my spice rack.
 Here’s why I know you’ll love it.

 • Better than store-bought.
 Most people use a store-bought rub when they make fajitas.
-But this recipe is so much better.
-It tastes way more fresh and flavorful than anything you’ll buy in the store.
+But this lets you control the spicy, salt and sweetness.

 • Cheaper.
 It’s also way cheaper to make your own spice rubs.
 Fajita seasoning gets really marked up in the store, so you can save a lot of money by making your own.

 • Super versatile.
 This spice rub is a one-stop shop for when you make fajitas.
-It’s my go-to shrimp fajita seasoning, steak fajita seasoning, and chicken fajita seasoning recipe.
 You can also use it to season the meat in any other Mexican recipe.

 Overhead view of a white circular plate with piles of chili powder, ground cumin, paprika, garlic powder, onion powder, salt, and pepper.